orsonteodoro/gcf2/profiles/gaming/README.md

         integration testing before adding the next sanitized package to minimize the length of hidden runtime failure backtracking.
-There is also the possiblity that the person that wrote the integrated test did not do a through job, and it still fails on the live system.
+There is also the possiblity that the person that wrote the integrated test did not do a thorough job, and it still fails on the live system.
 The standard is that there should be no problems on the live system.
 If the problem caused by sanitizers is not a problem for core package set but is a problem with the optional set, the sanitizer should still be disabled.